Information on Neutering

 When you pick up your dog later that day (usually in the afternoon) he/she should be able to walk, though may be a little wobbly.
 You may need to support your dog with a towel when you take him/her out for a wee.

 Your dog is likely to be sleepy for the evening and maybe a little tender.
+Some dogs will be particularly whiny and vocal whilst the anaesthetic works its way through the system.
 This will wear off as time goes on.
 Normally additional painkillers are not required, however if you are concerned at how your dog is coping then you must phone your vet for advice.

 Feeding after the operation – a light meal of chicken and rice, then continue with usual food the following day.